pnjle6587/2018-IoT-course-in-nchu/README.md

 # 2018-IoT-course-in-nchu
-All of programs that we
+All of programs that we were told to be done.